followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/pager/allowedPageSizes.md

 <!--/shortDescription-->

 <!--fullDescription-->
-When this option is set to *"auto"*, the widget determines the allowed page sizes depending on the amount of data.
+The widget determines the allowed page sizes depending on the amount of data by default.
 <!--/fullDescription-->